 "Renewable energy is energy generated from natural resources—such as sunlight, wind, rain, tides and geothermal heat. ...
 Renewable energy is energy that is generated from natural processes that are continuously replenished."

-URECC believes renewable energy sources will play a big part in powering our homes, utilities, and even our vehicles in the future.
+URECC believes renewable energy sources will play a big part in powering our homes, utilities, and our vehicles in the near future.

 Solar energy is radiant light and heat from the Sun that is harnessed using a range of ever-evolving technologies such as solar heating, photovoltaics, solar thermal energy, and solar architecture.

-URECC will begin construction on it's first solar field in early 2019.
+URECC will begin construction on it's first solar field in 2021.

 A portion of the renewable energy already being